preciofishbone/OmniaDocsG2/accessability/index.rst

 **This page is being edited.**

 Omnia is WCAG 2.1aa compliant.
-The accessibility features are built in from start.
+The accessibility features are available from start.
 A user can decide to turn these on at any time.

 It's up to each user to do that in the User profile menu: